ruitaiS/capstone-1/README.md

 an introduction/overview/executive summary section that describes the dataset and summarizes the goal of the project and key steps that were performed

+The goal of this project is to implement a machine learning based recommendation system for use with the MovieLens dataset.
+The full dataset consists of 10000054 ratings of 10681 movies by 71567 users, along with associated metadata.
+Template code provided by the EdX team removes some metadata fields, preserving only the userId, movieId, timestamp, genres, and title (TODO: Confirm).
+Additionally, the dataset is split into a final holdout set of (TODO: How many) elements to be used exclusively as a final root mean squared error (RMSE) calculation at the end of the project; the other (TODO) records constitutes the main dataset available to the student to perform their data analysis and machine learning tasks.

+The approach I is a simplified version of the one outlined by Robert M. Bell, Yehuda KorenChris, Volinsky in their 2009 paper "The BellKor Solution to the Netflix Grand Prize."
+The main dataset was split into training and test sets with p = 0.8 and 0.2 respectively.
+An average of all movie ratings in the training set formed a baseline predictor, on top of which I added movie, user, and genre biases.
+After tuning regularization parameters to account for small sample sizes (eg. some movies, users, and genres oly have very few ratings, increasing the variability (TODO: Is this the right word?), this combination accounted for most of the variation, resulting in an average RMSE of (TODO.
+0.86 I think) across the entire test set.
+I applied matrix factorization using stochastic gradient descent on the residual matrix to capture the remaining differences between the predicted and actual values (TODO: phrase/explain this better), resulting in a final RMSE of (TODO: whatever it ends up being).

+TODO: Finally K-fold cross validation was performed, repeating the process with different training / test sets to confirm the results, and the final RMSE was calculated on the holdout set.

 ## Methods / Analysis

 a methods/analysis section that explains the process and techniques used, including data cleaning, data exploration and visualization, insights gained, and your modeling approach